THIRD QUARTER, JULY 2014 VOLUME 28, NUMBER 7

 Sign up for the Free Internet Version of this Newsletter

 Signing up also places you on our Political Action Team.
 Things happen so fast these days; it takes too long to organize political action through the U.S. mail.
-As an example, just two years ago, in concert with other mining organizations, our Internet Action Team killed anti-mining legislation in Oregon in less than a week.
-It is a near guarantee that we will be calling for another industry-wide action to defeat this new legislation being proposed in Oregon before you even see another of these newsletters.
+As an example, just a few years ago, in concert with other mining organizations, our Internet Action Team killed anti-mining legislation in Oregon in less than a week.
 All of these future battles will be organized over the Internet since it is so much faster.
 Please join us in the battle to maintain our remaining freedoms!

 The New 49’ers Prospecting Association, 27 Davis Road, Happy Camp, California 96039 (530) 493-2012 www.goldgold.com